bmolnar91/workbook/module_oop.md

 #### Can DateTimes be null?
+WIP

+No.

+`DateTime` is a value type, which, just like int and double, has no meaningful `null` value.

 #### List out the differences between Array and ArrayList in C#?
+WIP

+The comparison is made between Array and List<T> since ArrayList is more or less deprecated.

+Namespace:
+* Arrays belong to System.Array
+* Lists belong to System.Collections.Generic.List
+* (ArrayLists belong to System.Collections)

+Memory:
+* Arrays have fixed size
+* Lists can increase or decrease size dynamically

+If you know the data is fixed length, and you want to micro-optimise for some very specific reason (after benchmarking), then an array may be useful.
+Otherwise use a List<T> in almost all other cases.

 #### How is the using() pattern useful?
 What is IDisposable?
 How does it support deterministic finalization?
 #### How can you make sure that objects using dedicated resources (database connection, files, hardware, OS handle, etc.) are released as early as possible?
 #### Why to use keyword “const” in C#?
 Give an example.